Puget Sound Salmon Forecasts 2023

 Again, the San Juan’s are likely to be severely constrained again.
 Nothing has changed with regards to season constraints despite overall abundance and I’m not looking forward to hearing the anguish of Marine Area 7 chinook anglers again as the public process moves forward.

-Also, don’t be surprised if Sekiu gets some funky seasons again like the every other day closures last year.
-There will be a massive amount of legal but immature chinook caught around Sekiu and Neah Bay again that will likely cause problems for chinook seasons extending into late July.
+Also, don’t be surprised if Sekiu gets some funky seasons again like the every-other-day closures last year.
+There will be a massive amount of legal but immature chinook caught around Sekiu and Neah Bay again which will likely cause problems for chinook seasons extending into late July.

 Puget Sound Coho Forecast 2023